 Strategy Three: Look to Others for Advice

-Continually remind yourself that you are not in this alone.
-You don’t have to have all the answers – that is what you have a support network for.
+When it comes to teacher support systems, continually remind yourself that you are not in this alone.
+You don’t have to have all the answers – that is what your teacher support systems are for.

 The particulars of how you execute all of this is going to be specific to your individual situation – maybe you are particularly good at composing calm and reasonable emails to confrontational parents, but you really struggle with the grading load at the end of a term.